DamianJM/T-REX/README.md

 Tree Name Exchange: Upload a file with old and new times to swap those in the tree.
 Change Tree Topology: Toggle rectangular and circular forms of tree.
-Export Tree File: Export raw tree file for other uses (labels also exported) Close Window: Closes this tool box
+Export Tree File: Export raw tree file for other uses (labels also exported) Toggle Show/Render: Allow for direct image output instead of showing tree interactively (may be useful for excessively large trees)
+Close Window: Closes this tool box

 ##### Troubleshooting